SouthernMethodistUniversity/git/docs/introgitandgithub.md

 **Git from the command line** (required)

 * Using git from the command line **depends on your operating system (OS)**

-  * Git was developed and designed on Linux, so you can using git from the terminal on Linux Os or Mac OS.
-If you are using Windows, to in order to use the git commands, you will use Git Bash.
+  * Git was developed and designed on **Linux,** so you can using git from the terminal on Linux OS or Mac OS.

-    [What is Git Bash: Bash is an acronym for Bourne Again Shell](https://www.atlassian.com/git/tutorials/git-bash#:~:text=What%20is%20Git%20Bash%3F,operating%20system%20through%20written%20commands.)Git Bash is a package that installs Bash, some common bash utilities, and Git on a Windows operating system.
-* macOS: You can find Terminal in the Applications > Utilities folder.
+  * **macOS:** You can find Terminal in the Applications > Utilities folder.

-* Windows PC: Computers with Windows operating systems do not automatically have a Unix Shell program installed.
+  * **Windows PC:** Computers with Windows operating systems do not automatically have a Unix Shell program installed.
 You will need to install software to use a Unix-like shell environment on Windows.
+ - A *shell* is a terminal application used to interface with an operating system through written commands.
+ - Bash is a popular default shell on Linux and macOS. *Bash is an acronym for Bourne Again Shell.*
+ - [Git Bash]((https://www.atlassian.com/git/tutorials/git-bash)) is an application for Microsoft Windows environments which provides an emulation layer for a Git command line experience.
+Git Bash is a package that installs Bash, some common bash utilities, and Git on a Windows operating system.
+- *If you are using Windows, to in order to use the git commands, you will use Git Bash.*
 * **Git for Windows provides a BASH emulation used to run Git from the command line.**
     - [Download and **install Git For Windows** like other Windows applications.](https://gitforwindows.org/)
     - Once downloaded find the included .exe file and open to execute Git Bash.
-    - "[What is Git Bash?:](https://www.atlassian.com/git/tutorials/git-bash) Git Bash is an application for Microsoft Windows environments which provides an emulation layer for a Git command line experience.
-Bash is an acronym for Bourne Again Shell.
-A shell is a terminal application used to interface with an operating system through written commands.
-Bash is a popular default shell on Linux and macOS.
-Git Bash is a package that installs Bash, some common bash utilities, and Git on a Windows operating system."

 * [Alternate option: This link goes to the Software Carpentry installation directions for accessing the unix shell](https://carpentries.github.io/workshop-template/install_instructions/#shell)